shyfox-studio/MonoPack/README.md

     -r --runtime-identifier <rid>   Specify target runtime identifier(s) to build for.
-    -i --info-plist <path>          Path to Info.plist file (required when packaging for macOS) -c --icns <path>                Path to .icns file (required when packaging for macOS) -v --verbose                    Enable verbose output
+    -i --info-plist <path>          Path to Info.plist file (required when packaging for macOS) -c --icns <path>                Path to .icns file (required when packaging for macOS) -e --executable <name>          Name of the executable file to set as executable.
+    -v --verbose                    Enable verbose output
     -h --help                       Show this help message